 - Best Western Select Hotel: For the budget-conscious traveler, the Best Western Select Hotel is just minutes from the metro for easy access to Roland Garros.
 It’s also about a 30-minute walk.

-Airbnb is an excellent alternative to hotels and is ideal for a traveler that truly wants to immerse themselves in the French culture whether it be by renting a home, apartment, or a room.
+Airbnb and VRBO are excellent alternatives to hotels and are ideal for a traveler that truly wants to immerse themselves in the French culture whether it be by renting a home, apartment, or a room.

 Search for flights, hotels, and car rentals in Paris here: